 - Rent.
 Security or damage deposits are not a shelter expense. - Mortgage payments.
-This includes second mortgages and home equity loans and any other loans for which the dwelling is used as collateral. - Interest on mortgage payments - Condominium and association fees, regardless of purpose for the fees. - Property taxes and special tax assessments on the structure and lot required by State or local law.
-This does not include assessments such as police and fire fees, unless the fee is based on property valuation.

-Insurance on the structure and lot.
-This does not include insurance on furniture or personal belongings.

-If the insurance cost on the structure and the cost on the personal belongings/furniture cannot be identified separately, the entire insurance payment is allowed.
+This includes second mortgages and home equity loans and any other loans for which the dwelling is used as collateral. - Interest on mortgage payments - Condominium and association fees, regardless of purpose for the fees. - Payments paid to an escrow account that has been established to pay property taxes and homeowner's insurance. - Property taxes and special tax assessments on the structure and lot required by State or local law.
+This does not include assessments such as police and fire fees, unless the fee is based on property valuation. - Insurance on the structure and lot.
+This does not include insurance on furniture or personal belongings. - If the insurance cost on the structure and the cost on the personal belongings/furniture cannot be identified separately, the entire insurance payment is allowed. - Cost of repairing the home which was damaged or destroyed due to a natural disaster or misfortune including, but not limited to, fire, flood or freezing temperatures.
+This does not include charges that will be or have been reimbursed from any source such as insurance, private agency, etc.

-- Cost of repairing the home which was damaged or destroyed due to a natural disaster such as a fire or flood.
-This does not include charges that will be or have been reimbursed from any source such as insurance, private agency, etc. - A car payment when the AG lives in the vehicle - Insurance on the vehicle itself when the AG lives in the vehicle - (1) Effect of Rent Subsidies
+- A car payment when the homeless AG lives in the vehicle - Insurance on the vehicle itself when the homeless AG lives in the vehicle

+(1) Effect of Rent Subsidies

-A rent subsidy paid directly to the client's landlord is not counted as income and is not used as a shelter deduction.
+A rent subsidy paid directly to the client's landlord is not counted as income and the amount of the subsidy is not used as a shelter deduction.
 A rent subsidy paid directly to the client or to the utility provider is counted as income, and the amount of the rent payment actually made from the AG's income, including income counted due to direct receipt of a rent subsidy, is used as a shelter deduction.